navigation links

 The Columbine Memorial was completed and dedicated in September 2007.
 Here are some pictures of it, taken on the day of the dedication.
 Also included are the words we placed on the "Inner Ring of Remembrance."

-Popular items on this website:
+Other popular items on this website:

 One of the most touching events after the Columbine tragedy were the spontaneous memorials that were set up in Clement Park, next to Columbine High.
 We are including 18 photos from those memorials.